dev-protocol/docs.devprotocol.xyz/content/en/pages/4000-learning/guide.md

 ---
-title: Building Decentralized applications with DEV Integration
+title: Guide
 date: 2021-08-26
 permalink: /{{ locale }}/learning/learning/building-dapp-dev-integration/index.html
 eleventyNavigation:
   key: building-dapp-dev-integration
   parent: learning
   order: 4100
-  title: Building Decentralized applications with DEV Integration
+  title: Guide
 ---

+## Building Decentralized applications with DEV Integration

 The following guide and hands-on will help you to integrate DEV to your web application.
 In this hands-on, you don't need to worry about the gas fee in Ropsten Network.
 First is, we will follow the guide below before going to hands-on.